 - To assess the feasibility of ending the discharge of toilet waste directly onto the railway track and to maintain the necessary licences, permits and exemptions needed for the operation and maintenance of the Railway, including disposal of scrap and waste.

 - To positively demonstrate the commitment to Government targets on achieving Net Zero by 2050 and to climate disclosures by publishing K&WVR fuel consumption figures.

 - It is recognised that carbon-containing exhaust emissions from operating historic steam and diesel locomotives and traditional open coal fires can never be eliminated.
-The Company will seek opportunities to reduce these and to offset emissions, in any small part, by tree planting or other actions on Railway-owned land where practical.
+The Company will seek opportunities to reduce these and offset emissions, in any small part, by planting trees or other actions on Railway-owned land where practical.